This policy was last updated on 28th May 2019

 Depending on how and why you provide us with your personal data it may be shared within the Company or with companies that provide services to the Company.

 In addition, we may share your personal data with third parties when we are required to do so by law (for example, with the Police should they ever ask us to assist them with their investigations).

 However, save for the limited circumstances noted above, we will never pass your personal data to any unrelated third parties unless you have given us your permission to do so, for example where you use your account settings on the Website to make data accessible to certain specified people.

 Where personal data that we use has not been uploaded by you (and/or where you are unable or unwilling to delete, or remove it yourself) you do have rights to ask us to stop processing your data for these purposes, please see the ‘Your rights’ section of this Notice.

 Finally, where we have received your personal data in the various ways described above, we may continue to hold it as part of our records after the relevant processing has stopped (e.g. after you close your account with us).
 Again, we hold data in this way because we have a legitimate interest in doing so.
 Specifically, where you have been an account holder we have a legitimate interest in holding a limited your personal data to help us to monitor the numbers and the diversity of people who engage with us, as well as a legitimate interest in making sure that we can follow up any complaints which you may raise (or which people may raise about you) after you have left.
-We will also hold data about you after your membership lapses for a limited period of time in order to ensure that you can reactivate your profile should you choose to renew your membership at a later date.
+If you have opted for a free trial period, we will also hold data about you after your free trial lapses for a limited period of time in order to ensure that you can reactivate your profile should you choose to buy a membership at a later date.